Squadron Supreme: Squadron Supreme of America

 When the Avengers become a global peacekeeping force, Thunderbolt Ross meets with Phil Coulson to discuss the matter.
 Phil reveals that he has established the Squadron Supreme of America as the newest United States superhero team.
 The team consists of Hyperion, Power Princess, Nighthawk, the Blur, and Doctor Spectrum as their leader.
+During The War of the Realms storyline, the Squadron Supreme of America are revealed to be simulacrums created by Mephisto and programmed by the Power Elite to act as superheroes.